scionoftech/English_Telugu_Bilingual-Sentence-Pairs/README.md

 # English-Telugu-Bilingual-Sentence-Pairs

-English-Telugu-Bilingual-Sentence-Pairs dataset contains English sentances translated into Telugu language using Google translator.
-This dataset contains 155798 setences both in English and Telugu.
+English-Telugu-Bilingual-Sentence-Pairs dataset contains English sentances translated into Telugu language and it has total **155798** sentences.

-This dataset contains English sentences from [manythings](http://www.manythings.org/anki/)
+The dataset contains English sentences from [manythings](http://www.manythings.org/anki/)